BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Rockets-Lakers, NBA basketball on Wednesday, March 18

 New users can use the MGM promo code CBSSPORTS to get bonus bets when they wager on Wednesday's NBA and NHL games

-Sports fans looking to wager on NBA, NHL and Champions League games on Wednesday can do so with the latest BetMGM bonus code CBSSPORTS, which gives new users $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they reside in.
-There's a rematch between the Lakers and Rockets headlining the day's NBA slate, while the NHL sees two of the top teams face off when the Stars visit the Avalanche.
+There are nine NBA games and six NHL games on the schedule for Wednesday, March 18 and sports fans looking to wager on these contests should do so with the latest BetMGM bonus code CBSSPORTS.
+This code gives new users $150 in bonus bets if their first bet wins or up to $1,500 in bonus bets if their qualifying wager loses, depending on the state they reside in.
 Sign up now at BetMGM Sportsbook and get your bonus bets:

 See the BetMGM bonus code review page for the terms and conditions of both offers.